YadavThapa/Data-Science-Final-Project/README.md

 2. Testing additional machine learning models.
 3. Making a web app

+### Recommendation
+From the above analysis, we came to conclusion that the simulation behavioural study of Starbuck promotion strategy can be studied with the help of Supervised Machine Learning Model.
+It suggests that Income, Age, Duration, tennure of membership established are the key factor influencing the completion of marketing promotion.
+Hence Business should formulate the marketing and promotion strategy keeping these above enfluencing factors in high priority which can help to generate the high sales and turnover.

 ### Python Libraries Used
 - Python Data Analysis Library
 - Numpy